Big Data Project

 Policymakers and advocates can use the Big Data Project briefings to develop programs to improve the lives and independence of people with vision loss.
 Report data provides a powerful tool for agency and organizational leadership – and their development and marketing teams – to quantify the state and local need and strengthen their funding outreach via powerful statistics and current, needs-based data.

-Phases II and III will focus on additional segments of the population, with the goal of developing briefings for the entire population of South Carolina that can be used to create sustainable solutions for eyecare in the coming decade.
-Fundraising is underway to complete these phases in conjunction with VisionServe Alliance’s national effort.
+Phases III will focus on additional segments of the population, with the goal of developing briefings for the entire population of South Carolina that can be used to create sustainable solutions for eyecare in the coming decade.
+Fundraising is underway to complete the next phase in conjunction with VisionServe Alliance’s national effort.

 Big Data Project: Phase I

 The Big Data Project Phase I report provides county-level data on the rate of blindness and low vision among people aged 65 years and older and elucidates the rate of chronic conditions, quality of life, and disability among older people with and without blindness & low vision.
-This report is made possible by Association for the Blind and Visually Impaired SC, Lions Vision Services, South Carolina Commission for the Blind, and The Vision Institute.
+An estimated 7.7% of older people in South Carolina report severe vision impairment or blindness.
+This is below the national average of 7.3%.
+Vision loss is not evenly distributed in SC, with prevalence by county ranging from 3.8% to 22.3%.

 Key Findings

-Watch this South Carolina Big Data Project Webinar, originally presented to the Palmetto Vision Alliance, to learn more about this crucial report and its relevance to our state!
+Watch this South Carolina Big Data Project Phase I Webinar, originally presented to the Palmetto Vision Alliance, to learn more about this crucial report and its relevance to our state!

 Read all currently available Phase I reports, including South Carolina, at the VisionServe Alliance website at https://visionservealliance.org/reports/.